Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3 Little-Known Facts About the Swedish Vallhund

-1. They are Viking dogs of legend.
+1. They Are Viking dogs of Legend.

-It is unclear to us today if the Welsh Corgi was a predecessor of the Swedish Vallhund all those centuries ago or if the Vallhund became the Welsh Corgi throughout the years.
+It is unclear today if the Welsh Corgi was a predecessor of the Swedish Vallhund all those centuries ago or if the Vallhund became the Welsh Corgi throughout the years.
+It is thought that the Vikings brought their cattle dogs with them and left some behind near the areas known for having Corgis today.

 They accomplish this task by nipping at the animals’ heels.
 They wind around and under the other animals and nip until they get them to move to the right spot.
-They are quite clever dogs and quickly catch on to any job you give them.
+They are clever dogs and quickly catch on to any job you give them.

-3. Even considering the country’s proximity, Swedish Vallhunds were not imported to England until 1974.
+3. Even Considering the Country’s Proximity, Swedish Vallhunds Were not Imported to England Until 1974.

-It wasn’t until the breed was strengthened and became more popular around Sweden that they began to import them into England.
+It wasn’t until the breed was strengthened and became more popular in Sweden that they began to import them into England.
 The first Vallhunds since the time of the Vikings arrived in England in 1974.

 Only six years later, in 1980, the United Kennel Club allowed the formation of the Swedish Vallhund Society.
 Their spread continued to progress to North America with their growing popularity, and they were made a part of the Foundation Stock Service in 1999.
 Then, in 2005, they were approved by the AKC and put into the Miscellaneous Class, later changed to the Herding class.